 - b) Contract Templates.
 It is important to adhere as closely as possible to contract templates.
-The more a contract deviates from the template, the longer it takes to review. - 1) Contract templates are available on OneMORPC. - 2) See Shari Saunders if help is needed in determining the appropriate template (vendors/funder/subcontractor). - The Federal and Non-Federal teamplates are fixed fee contracts for the goods and services provided.
+The more a contract deviates from the template, the longer it takes to review. - 1) Contract templates are available on OneMORPC. - 2) See Shari Saunders if help is needed in determining the appropriate template (vendors/funder/subcontractor). - a.
+The Federal and Non-Federal templates arefixed fee contracts for the goods and services provided.
 (See Common Contract Types on OneMORPC for more information.) - b.
-The product based templates are time and materials contracts.
+The product-based templates are time and materials contracts.
 You pay for the tme and materials to complete the work. - c.
-Use federal templates for contracts using federal transportation dollars. - d.
-Use non-federal templates for contracts not using federal transportation dollars. - e.
-Housing templates are project specific. - 3) NOTE: all MORPC contracts are signed by Executive Director William Murdock. - 4) All MORPC contracts must at a minimum contain: - a.
+Use federal transportation templates for contracts using federal transportation dollars.
+Use federal non-transportation templates for contracts using other federal dollars. - d.
+Use non-federal templates for contracts not using federal dollars. - e.
+Housing templates are project specific. - NOTE: all MORPC contracts are signed by Executive Director William Murdock. - 4) All MORPC contracts must at a minimum contain: - a.
 Clear Scope of Services that describes work to be performed and project outcomes. - b.
 Beginning and ending dates clear time frame/duration identified.
 Identify dates for interim reports if applicable. - c.
 Fee schedule with a "not to exceed" amount identified. - d.
 Non-discrimination clause. - e.
 Title VI requirements. - f.
-Reference to SBE or DBE goals or requirements.
-For federal transportation funds, the consultant shall identify how they shall meet the DBE goal and in the event the consultant is unable to meet the DBE goal, the ODOT waiver process must be followed.
+Reference to Diverse Vendor or DBE goals or requirements. - i.
+For federal transportation funds, the consultant shall identify how they shall meet the DBE goal and in the event the consultant is unable to meet the DBE goal, the consultant will be required to complete a Good Faith Efforts form available on ODOT's website.
 The prime consultant must contract with DBE sub-consultants before signing the contract with MORPC.
-Each DBE sub-consultant agreement must be submitted to MORPC for approval prior to the DBE beginning work on the project.
-Work with DBE Coordinator Nick Gill during the RFP process to determine the DBE goal. - g.
+Each DBE subconsultant agreement must be submitted to MORPC for approval prior to the DBE beginning work on the project.
+Work with DBE Coordinator Chuck Ratliff during the RFP process to determine the DBE goal. - g.
 Termination clause. - h.
-If indemnity from liability clause is included, ask the contractor if the clause may be removed. - c) Terms of the Contract.
-The originating department needs to be familiar with the terms of the contract or any amendments and: - 1) Ensure the contract conforms with the requirements of the funder. - 2) Ensure the contract conforms to state and federal (if applicable) law.
+If indemnity from liability clause is included, ask the contractor if the clause may be removed as we are a local government in Ohio and not able to indemnify. - i.
+Signature line for all parties involved.

-- 3) Ensure the contract conforms with MORPC requirements. - 4) Ensure the procurement process used to select any contractor/subcontractor conforms to the funder's requirements, state law, federal law (if applicable), and MORPC requirements. - 5) Verify concurrence with the scope of services. - 6) Agree with the relevant terms of the contract. - 7) Ensure that the contract fits within budget available for the applicable project or projects. - 8) Verify conformity with the MORPC resolution, if applicable. - 9) Compare to similar past contracts. - 10) Verify all mentioned attachments are included. - 3.
-Complete Contract Routing Form.
-Please use the most current version on OneMORPC.
-The online Contract Routing Form includes pop-up instructions.
-There is also a separate instruction sheet with more detailed instructions available.

-Give completed Contract Routing Form, two original contracts, and supporting documentation (copy of Resolution, winning proposal, RFP/RFQ Response Summary Sheet, etc.) to Shari Saunders.
+- c) Terms of the Contract.
+The originating department needs to be familiar with the terms of the contract or any amendments and: - 1) Ensure the contract conforms with the requirements of the funder. - 2) Ensure the contract conforms to state and federal (if applicable) law. - 3) Ensure the contract conforms with MORPC requirements. - Ensure the procurement process used to select any contractor/subcontractor conforms to the funder's requirements, state law, federal law (if applicable), and MORPC requirements. - 5) Verify concurrence with the scope of services. - 6) Agree with the relevant terms of the contract. - 7) Ensure that the contract fits within budget available for the applicable project or projects. - 8) Verify conformity with the MORPC resolution, if applicable. - 9) Compare to similar past contracts. - 10) Verify all mentioned attachments are included. - Complete Contract Routing Form.
+Send the contract, supporting documentation (copy of Resolution, wining proposal, RFP/RFQ Response Summary Sheet, etc.) and the following information to Shari Saunders to complete the contract routing form: - a.
+Project name - b.
+Project description - c.
+Program number - d.
+Resolution number - e.
+Previous contract number - f.
+Begin/end date